 Diary can be time based or event based

-Time based- diary recorded a specific time daily
+Time based- diary can be recorded at a specific time daily

 Event based – diary recorded at the time of an event which negatively or positively affects the emotional state of an individual

-Allowing individuals to become ‘mindful’ by communicating their thoughts and feelings by maintaining a voice or written journal; by tracking emotions overtime an individual can be prompted by the application prompted to seek counselling if for several days they record anxiety or sadness; also they will be able to share their thoughts with their parents and/or counselors.
-I’m guessing this paragraph is still unfinished?

-The goal is to have individuals and families to view others in a similar environments and social circumstances performing actiities, which may inspire them to do it as well.
-Healthy behaviors can be accepted or followed based on two social and psychological phenomena’s, known as social proof and likeness.
-Social proof is where people assume the actions of others in an attempt to reflect correct behavior.
-Social proof works best when the proof is provided by the actions of a lot of other people.
-The powerful influence of filmed examples in changing the behavior of children can be used as therapy for various problems.8 Likeness is the idea that people are more agreeable to follow- or listen to someone who shares physical, sociocultural and ideological similarities.8

-In this rapidly changing world of technology, we often forget to acknowledge how we feel.
-Based on our physical circumstances, we may feel that we have lack of choice.
-In the realm of positive thinking, we can make the best of our circumstances despite certain barriers and limitations.
-Despite the world being more connected, we can still feel a personal isolation and lack of belonging.
-We live in a rapid paced world, but we still need to take time to express how we feel and stay active for our mental and physical well-being.
-Our basic needs have not changed despite developments in technology.
+By tracking and charting one’s emotional state over time will give them a direct visualization how they have felt over a given time period.
+This visualization will provide data from which they may recognize patterns and gain insight that promotes change or seek mental health professional if necessary.

+In this rapidly changing world of technology, we often forget to acknowledge or minimize our emotions.
+As stated previously, maintaining a diary is a personal experience and can assist one in continued awareness so as not to ignore their mental health issues.15

-The app is not designed to treat with people with severe mental health issues.
+The different aspects of this application regarding physical activity, nutrition and mental health address the common causes of obesity and is not designed to treat with people with severe mental health issues.
 However, it is important to identify individuals who are in need of these services prior to addressing physical fitness and exercise.

 Description of the methods and technologies involved in implementation of the intervention

 I have a pediatric cardiology practice with locations in Virginia and Maryland.
 My offices are located in communities with low-socioeconomic status and a large minority population.
-50% of the my patient referrals, from general pediatricians, are for obesity (BMI > 95th percentile) and/or hypertension, hyperlipidemia, and prediabetes.
-Families are always looking for novel methods to lose weight and/or improve their health.
-I also have relationships with other physician offices and schools.
-My goal is to have 200 - 300 families enroll in the app, and I will follow the families on a bi-weekly basis.
-I have office hours which are convenient for parents which allows maintaining a high follow-up rate.
+More than 40% of patient referrals, from general pediatricians, are for obesity (BMI > 95th percentile) and associated comorbidities of hypertension, hyperlipidemia, and prediabetes.
+I also have relationships with other medical practices and schools.
+My goal is to have 200 families enrolled in the program and I and my colleagues will follow the families on a bi-weekly basis.

-Clients can use their existing mobile phones and/or tablets to record written, voice, video diary, or videos of activity / exercise routines.
+I will also utilize telemedicine applications which are HIPPA compliant, to provide consultations with mobile devices (smartphone or tablet).
+The utilization of telemedicine will have added value for individuals or families who have difficulty with biweekly or monthly in-office appointments.
+Individuals and families should not be kept in isolation for their journey of healthier lifestyle changes.

-Technologies is React-Native, a framework developed by Facebook, which is used to build mobile applications on iOS and Android.
-React Native allows developers to use Javascript and build applications which are indistinguishable from apps build with Object-C or Java.
-The app can be uploaded to the App Store on iOs and Google Play on Android.
+The application will be for mobile smartphones and tablets and will be written in Javascript using the React Native framework.
+React-Native, a framework developed by Facebook, used to build mobile applications on iOS and Android.